Here, we list out a few resources that you may find helpful when climbing the steep Ivy learning curve.

 Tensorflow Documentation, PyTorch Documentation, NumPy Documentation and Jax Documentation are the most useful resources to find your way through the behaviours from different backends.
 These are the most important resources when working on Docstrings, Ivy Frontends, and Ivy Frontends tests.

 A good platform to search for any sort of information regarding python and ML.
 Useful when working on almost any section in the Deep Dive.

 GitHub Co-Pilot can be used to write any bit of code in Ivy.
-They are often very useful when developing code and also helps gets things done faster.
+They are often very useful when developing code and also help get things done faster.

 GitHub - Reference

-Git docs is the first place you must head to when you stuck which any issue related to git.
+Git docs is the first place you must head to when you are stuck with any issue related to git.